 A Remix on the Maker Movement

 Creating an effective remix is a great way to synthesize information on a topic.
 It takes hard work, patience, creativity and a little trial and error.
 My first attempt at creating a remix focuses on how trial and error is at the heart of the Maker Movement.
-If the embedded video does not play, click here.
+To view my remix video, please click here or use the video player below.

 Learning Space Re(Designed)

 This project involves thinking about how my classroom can be redesigned to improve teaching and learning.
 Therefore, with learning theories and experience design in mind, I used the free program SketchUp to create my ideal classroom.
 Step 1 was to create a room without a front or a back.
 Step 2 involved adding movable tables and chairs.
 Finally, I designed the storage so that equipment was easily accessible by my students.
 All of this lead to an individualized and student-centered classroom.
-If the embedded video does not play, click here.
+To view the video, please click here or use the video player below.

 When the Teacher Becomes the Learner

-This is a fictional story about how the Stanford Design model can solve an educational problem.
+This is a fictional story I wrote about how the Stanford Design model can solve an educational problem.
 While my wife is indeed smart and my students are sometimes bored, all characters appearing in this work are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental.
-If the reader below does not work, click here.
+To read my story, please click here or use the reader below.

 Click here to return to the Showcase homepage.
 You may also click the Learner and Leader icons below to view those Showcase areas.